vmware/Holodeck/docs/faq.md

     significant performance degradation.

     Although the deployment might technically complete, you may experience:
-    - Crashes or instability in nested ESXi hosts
+    - Crashes or instability in nested ESX hosts
     - Prolonged deployment times
     - Overall sluggish performance